Penn State Hershey ALS Clinic and Research Center

 Understanding Falls: We are investigating the characteristics and circumstances of falls in people diagnosed with ALS in order to identify risk factors and prevent injuries from falls.

-Understanding Pain in ALS: ALS has generally been considered a painless disorder, but recent studies have shown that pain is a frequently underestimated and under-reported symptom in ALS..
-It is documented that up to 70% of ALS patients experience some form of pain during the course of the disease.
-This pain can be due to musculoskeletal causes, cramps, or spasticity.
-We are conducting a regional study of pain experienced by ALS patients in Pennsylvania to better understand the nature of the pain and how it is currently treated.
+Understanding Pain in ALS: ALS has generally been considered a painless disorder, but recent studies have shown that pain is a frequently underestimated and under-reported symptom in ALS.
+We are conducting a study of pain experienced by ALS patients in Pennsylvania to better understand the nature of the pain and how it is currently treated.
+We will simultaneously survey ALS physicians in the U.S. and Canada on their experiences with pain management in the ALS population.
 From this study, we hope to contribute to the development of better pain management for people living with ALS.

 - Support for Caregivers [Download our ALS Caregiver Assessment]